ShirleyIP/Data_analytics_program_code_test/README.md

 ## Query Function
 A function is provided to query the highest score achieved by a specific player, along with the corresponding level.
 Users can input a player ID to retrieve this information.

-### Example Usage
+## Example Usage
 To use the query function, run the script and input a valid player ID when prompted:

 ```python
 Enter Player ID to query: 123
 ```

 ## Conclusion
-This project provides a comprehensive analysis of player performance on the Serious Game Platform, offering insights into cognitive enhancements for elderly users.
-The visualizations and data categorization help in understanding trends and identifying key areas for improvement.
+This project provides a comprehensive analysis of player performance data, offering insights into engagement and trends.
+The visualizations and data categorization help in identifying key areas for improvement.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.